MicrosoftDocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-intune-connector.md

 > [!div class="nextstepaction"]
 > [Step 3: Increase the computer account limit in the Organizational Unit (OU)](hybrid-azure-ad-join-computer-account-limit.md)

-## More information
+## Related content

-For more information on the Intune connector, see the following article(s):
+For more information on the Intune connector, see the following article:

 - [Install the Intune Connector](/mem/autopilot/windows-autopilot-hybrid#install-the-intune-connector)